keptn/keptn/CONTRIBUTING.md

 ### Auto signoff commit messages

-We have a DCO check which runs on every PR to check if the commit has been signed off.
+We have a DCO check which runs on every PR to verify that the commit has been signed off.

 To sign off the last commit you made, you can use
 ```bash